 I wanted to linger there, I wandered from one hut to the next.
 In each I felt a sense of who had lived there.
 The ghosts there drew me and made me feel at ease.
 I found the hut which I thought belonged to the two boys and I sat inside for awhile.
 There was still one large bed inside.
 As I sat inside, a deer walked up to the door and looked inside at me.
 I imagined it was the village boy greeting me, in his way.

 I stood on the plateau for a long time looking into the mist toward the sound of the roaring water.
 The sun began to shine yellow through the mist.
 It opened up in large patches and then closed again, as the mist rode the wind across the plateau.
 I waited there, watching as the huts I saw from above appeared before me and then disappeared.
 Soon the mist cleared completely and I could see the huts clearly.
-They were newer than the ones by the river, but not well maintained.
-Wind had blown the protective bark from most of them and lichen grew green, white, yellow and red in thick patches.
-They were a different shape than those by the river, these huts were larger and taller.
-They were the shape of a tall, wide tree stump with a pointed cone for a hat.
-A few were a different shape, very large and rounded all over, like large boulders jutting out of the earth.
+They were newer than the ones by the river, but not well taken care of.
+Wind had blown the pieces of protective bark from the roofs of most of them.
+They were wrapped in a light colored translucent skin and many of the wrapping were loosely blowing in the wind.
+Lichen grew green, white, yellow and red in thick patches all over them.
+They were a different shape than those by the river, these huts were wider and taller.
+They looked like they were designed for a large families.
+They were the shape of a tall, and very wide tree stump with a pointed cone for a hat.
+One was a different shape, much larger and rounded all over.
+They stood there jutting out of the earth, making the statement; this is a village where life happens, and stories are told.

 It was warm inside, protected from the wind.
+But dark, with only the light which penetrated the skins which wrapped the exterior of her hut. and the light of the fire.
 The smoke of her small fire escaped through a hole in the pointed top of the hut.
 She motioned for me to sit, and I sat across from her, looking down at the fire.
 I was afraid to look into her eyes.
 For a long time there was only silence between us.
 When I sneaked a peak at her, she sat staring at me, unwavering.
 I could only think of how I held myself and what she thought of me.
 I knew she was trying to read me; how I held myself, the skins I wore and the smells I brought with me.
 She was passing judgement on me, and I desperately wanted to pass.

 I have been expecting you.